Unit rationale, description and aim

 Australian Occupational Therapy Competency Standards (AOTCS) 2018

-Australian occupational therapy competency standards (AOTCS) 2018 developed in this unit are:
+In connection to the learning outcomes, Australian occupational therapy competency standards (AOTCS) 2018 developed within this unit are:

 An occupational therapist: